mOctave/eratosthenes-benchmark/README.md

 ## Language Information

-This repo currently contains code in 12 different programming languages, as described below.
-The following additional languages are planned but haven't yet been implemented: SQL, Bash, ARM Assembly, X86_64 Assembly, C, C#, Rust, Kotlin, PHP, and Intercal.
+This repo currently contains code in 14 different programming languages, as described below.
+The following additional languages are planned but haven't yet been implemented: SQL, Bash, ARM Assembly, X86_64 Assembly, C, Rust, Kotlin, and Intercal.
 If you would like to add a program yourself, we would welcome any contributions: please check the [style documentation](docs) to see what's wanted.

-The different languages currently supported vary in how they're being used, what data structures they use to store the prime numbers, and what dependencies they have.
+The different languages currently included vary in how they're being used, what data structures they use to store the prime numbers, and what dependencies they have.
 What follows is a brief summary of all the currently implemented languages in alphabetical order.

 ### C++
 **Status:** Implemented, Tested
 **Usage:** Compiled
 **Minimum Version:** C++11
 **Data Structure:** Vector
 **Note:** Compilation requires clang++

+### C#
+**Status:** Implemented, Tested
+**Usage:** Compiled
+**Minimum Version:** Unknown
+**Data Structure:** List
+**Note:** Compilation requires mono

 ### Fortran
 **Status:** Implemented, Tested